 The majority of land in the AONB is privately owned.
 The southern part of the AONB is a land of large estates, dominated by Eastnor, Bromesberrow and Little Malvern.
 In the north of the AONB land ownership tends to be more fragmented.
 Private owners carry out invaluable work conserving and enhancing the AONB.
 Landowners are represented on the AONB’s governing body (the Joint Advisory Committee) by the National Farmers Union and the Country Landowners and Business Association.

 Some land in the AONB is owned by voluntary bodies on behalf of their members and the wider population.
 This includes land at Midsummer Hill which is owned by the National Trust, and the Crews Hills and Knapp and Papermill Nature reserves which are owned by the Worcestershire Wildlife Trust.
 The specific aims of voluntary trusts will vary but their land is often managed for its special landscape, wildlife and/or historical interest.

-The Malvern Hills Conservators are the largest public owner of land in the AONB.
+The Malvern Hills Trust the largest public owner of land in the AONB.
 However, important areas of land are also managed on behalf of the public by a number of other organisations.
 For example, The Forestry Commission own and manage Frith Wood – a 75 hectare woodland on the edge of Ledbury.
 St Wulstan’s Local Nature Reserve in Malvern Wells is owned and managed by Worcestershire County Council.